-Top 7 Most Embarrassing Pregnancy Sex Issues (and How To Deal)
+7 Uncomfortable Pregnancy Sex Issues (and How to Deal)

-Sex is how you got into this situation in the first place.
-Who knew it could change this much so quickly?
-“For couples, pregnancy is probably the first time there’s a change in their sex life since they’ve been together,” says Judith Steinhart, a New York City–based clinical sexologist and sexuality educator.
+“For couples, pregnancy is probably the first time there’s a change in their sex life since they’ve been together,” says Judith Steinhart, Ed.D, a New York City–based clinical sexologist and sexuality educator.
 “I would like to think it prepares people for the changes that will happen over their lifetime together.”
-But some of this stuff is gross, weird and uncomfortable — how do you deal?

 How to deal: Change your way of talking to yourself.
-“It’s not easy, but you have to tell yourself you’re still you and you’re still lovely and maybe lovelier, and instead of saying, ‘I’m so fat,’ say, ‘I’m not fat; I’m pregnant!
+“It’s not easy, but you have to tell yourself you’re still you and you’re still lovely and maybe lovelier.
+Instead of saying, ‘I’m so fat,’ say, ‘I’m not fat; I’m pregnant!
 Isn’t this wonderful?’”
-And instead of lying around the house in your partner’s ratty old T-shirt, get dressed up in a way that makes you feel really good.
+Along with kinder self-talk, think about small changes to your beauty routine that may help get you feeling good.
 Put on some lipstick, blow out your hair, get a pedicure—whatever it is that normally boosts your confidence can help you feel sexy again.

-Thanks to increases in estrogen, your down-there parts may be working in overdrive making discharge.
-It may be grossing you out, but it’s actually serving a really important purpose: getting rid of bacteria that could harm you and baby.
+Thanks to increases in estrogen and progesterone, your body produces more vaginal discharge during pregnancy—which may leave you feeling extra damp down there.
+It may not be your favorite pregnancy symptom, but discharge actually serves a really important purpose—it helps get rid of bacteria that could harm you and baby.

 For some (really lucky) moms-to-be, the increased blood flow to the pelvic region makes them more sensitive in a really, really good way (read: more orgasms).
 But for others, the sensitivity can make sex uncomfortable and maybe even painful.